2018 United States House of Representatives elections in Illinois: District 17

-Democratic incumbent Cheri Bustos has represented the district since 2013.
-After exploring a run for Governor of Illinois, Bustos opted to run for reelection in 2018.
-She was reelected with 60.31% of the vote in 2016 while Republican Donald Trump defeated Democrat Hillary Clinton in the presidential election by less than a one-point margin in the district.
+Incumbent Democrat Cheri Bustos, who had represented the district since 2013, ran for re-election, after exploring a run for Governor of Illinois.
+She was re-elected with 60.3% of the vote in 2016, while Republican Donald Trump defeated Democrat Hillary Clinton in the presidential election by less than a one-point margin in the district.
+The district had a PVI of D+3.